KaesarWU/Primatetype-Project/README.md

 To be decided
 # Contribution
 Fork this repository, then make your proposed changes.
 Then create a pull request and wait for one of our team members to review.

-Thank you,
-KaesarWu, BBI-Dev, Wilsonwei123 (Founders of Monkeytype)